johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

-you keep an open mind and try to live with it for a while, you might start to appreciate some of its not so obvious qualities (e.g. a "less sharp" image could make gradients and dither appear smoother, gently melt away all the jagged edges, and subjectively might seem more "cosy" --- not unlike the certain magic of technologically inferior (strictly speaking, when looking at specs and measurements only) old analog recordings versus surgically perfect digital audio reproduction).
+you keep an open mind and try to live with it for a while, you might start to appreciate some of its not so obvious qualities (e.g. a "less sharp" image could make gradients and dither appear smoother, gently melt away all the jagged edges, and subjectively might seem more "cosy"---not unlike the certain magic of technologically inferior (strictly speaking, when looking at specs and measurements only) old analog recordings versus surgically perfect digital audio reproduction).